coral-xyz/backpack/README.md

 #### Enable self-signed local SSL certs

-Go to chrome://flags/#allow-insecure-localhost and enable the toggle, then restart chrome
+Go to chrome://flags/#allow-insecure-localhost and enable the toggle, then restart chrome.
+Note: Please don't enable this if you don't know what you're doing.
+It will leave you vulnerable to exploits if left on.
+It is recommended to undo this step when you are done developing.

 #### Environment variables